rivaldough/cybersecurity-journey/writeups/tryhackme-snort-2025-08-18.md

 alert tcp any any <> any any (msg:"FLAG FOUND"; flags:S; sid:100002; rev:1;)
 alert tcp any any <> any any (msg:"FLAG FOUND"; flags:PA; sid:100003; rev:1;)
 alert udp any any <> any any (msg:"SAME-IP FOUND"; sameip; sid:100004; rev:1;)

+---

+## 📚 Key Takeaways
+- Learned the three main Snort modes: **sniffer, packet logger, IDS**.
+- Practiced writing **custom Snort rules** (ICMP, TCP, UDP).
+- Gained experience analyzing **pcap traffic** with different output formats.
+- Reinforced the importance of **rule IDs (SIDs/REV)** for rule management.
+- Saw how IDS can be tuned for **specific attacks or anomalies**.
+- Learned to structure and document labs for a professional GitHub portfolio.